-How can I use my IRA money to fund my charitable giving
+How can I use my IRA to fund my charitable giving

 If you are younger than 70 ½ years old

 If you are between the ages of 59 ½ and 70 ½, you can take distributions from your IRA without penalty.
 However, these distributions are taxable income to you.
-You can make gifts from this money to your NCF Giving Fund, and those gifts will be deductible up to 50% (in combination with your noncash gifts) or 60% (if you are not making noncash gifts) of your total adjusted gross income for the year.
+You can make gifts from this withdrawal to your NCF Giving Fund or to charity, and those gifts will be tax deductible up to 50% (in combination with your noncash gifts) or 60% (if you are not making noncash gifts) of your total adjusted gross income for the year.
 A 5-year carry forward is available for contributions you weren’t able to deduct in the current year.

 What is a Designated Fund?